-- Finasteride reduces production of dihydrotestosterone (DHT) by inhibiting an enzyme.
-DHT plays an important role in male sexual development.
+- Finasteride inhibits an enzyme called 5-alpha reductase, reducing levels of the androgen dihydrotestosterone (DHT).
+DHT plays a crucial role in male sexual development.

-- The drug label includes reports of sexual adverse events that continued after stopping the drug.
+- The official drug label refers to reports of sexual dysfunction that continued after stopping the drug.
 In some men, these changes appear to be irreversible.

-- Every year FDA receives reports of men who took finasteride and experienced problems with sexual function, changes to the penis and testicles, psychological adverse events, cognitive problems, insomnia and other adverse events.
+- Every year FDA receives reports of men who took finasteride and experienced problems with sexual function, changes to the penis and testicles, mental disturbances, insomnia and other adverse events.

 - Feeling torn about whether to take finasteride?
 See Weighing the risks.

 Finasteride inhibits the enzyme 5-alpha reductase, which converts testosterone to another androgen called dihydrotestosterone (DHT).
 People born with a deficiency of the 5-AR enzyme appear to be girls at birth but develop male characteristics at puberty.
 Because they have small prostates and their hairline does not recede in adulthood, Merck sought to develop a drug that would induce a 5-AR deficiency in adult men.
 Learn more about the origins of finasteride

 After Propecia was approved in 1997, the FDA required several updates to the label.
 In 2012, the label was revised to include reports of sexual adverse effects “that continued after stopping the medication”.
 Here are adverse effects from the current label, with underlining added for emphasis: